 Formerly a physicist, I used to work in nanoscience but moved on to bigger things…

 Since 2010 I’ve been working with PhD students to try to figure out ways to get through the research and writing process.
-I’ve just completed writing “PhD”, a guide to the basic principles I believe every PhD student needs to know, which will be published in January 2015
+In 2015 I published “PhD”, a guide to the basic principles I believe every PhD student needs to know

 I’m not a motivational speaker, productivity guru or time-management expert.
 My aim is neither to motivate nor inspire, but hopefully to provide some useful insight that can make life a little easier en route to your PhD.

 I focus on the development of skills above all else.

 - Born 1980 in Liverpool, England, but grew up in Bolton

 - Studied Physics at the University of Sheffield (1999-2002) then took a sales job in an insurance company after graduation.
 Quit after 2 weeks and went back to do a master’s degree in Nanoscale Science and Technology (graduated 2003)

 - Moved to Nottingham for a PhD in Physics within the nanoscience research group with the brilliant Professor Moriarty

 - Quickly realised that getting onto a PhD program is easier than completing one.
 Panic.